 This breed does require moderate exercise, but because the Pomeranian is so small, indoor play is often enough to keep it happy and healthy.
 Another benefit of its small size is the breed’s ability to thrive in all types of living situations, from the suburbs to apartment life.

 The Vizsla is a hard-working gundog from Hungary, where it has a long and rich history.
 This breed has a lean body covered in sleek, orange fur.
-While the Vizsla is neither, it closely resembles the Pointer and Retriever group in both physical characteristics and personality.

 Like most breeds bred to do a specific job, the Vizsla quickly develops behavioral issues if left undertrained and under-exercised.
 While this dog is eager to please its owners and quite social, neglecting to give it the attention it needs will result in a myriad of problems.